zhaohuanqdcn/tp/docs/UserGuide.md

 -   The field `RECURRENCE` can be one of `DAILY`, `WEEKLY` or `MONTHLY`.

--   The number of recurrences added is by default 5, and can be edited in `UserPrefs`.
+-   The number of recurrences added is by default 5, and can be edited in `UserPrefs`. //THIS NEEDS TO BE EDITED

 </div>

 Examples:

--   `add_meeting title/abc company meeting d/31/12/20 1400 dur/00 50 l/John street, block 123, #01-01`
+-   `addmeeting title/abc company meeting d/31/12/20 1400 dur/00 50 l/John street, block 123, #01-01`

 <div markdown="span" class="alert alert-primary">:bulb:

 **Note:**
-After adding a meeting, add new participants to it with the `add_part` command below.
+After adding a meeting, add new participants to it with the `addpart` described command below.
 Only people in your contacts can be added as participants.

 </div>

-#### Adding a participant into a meeting: `add_part`
+#### Adding a participant into a meeting: `addpart`

 Adds a participant with the specified `CONTACT_INDEX` in the currently viewable contact list into the meeting with the specified `MEETING_INDEX`.

-Format: `add_part ci/CONTACT_INDEX mi/MEETING_INDEX`
+Format: `addpart ci/CONTACT_INDEX mi/MEETING_INDEX`

 <div markdown="span" class="alert alert-primary">:bulb:

 **Tip:**
-Run a `find_contact` command before running an `add_part` to narrow the contact list so that you can easily add a contact instead of scrolling through the whole list!
+Run a `findcontact` command before running an `addpart` to narrow the contact list so that you can easily add a contact instead of scrolling through the whole list!

-Run a `find_meeting` command before running an `add_part` to narrow the meeting list so that you can easily add a meeting instead of scrolling through the whole list!
+Run a `findmeeting` command before running an `addpart` to narrow the meeting list so that you can easily add a meeting instead of scrolling through the whole list!

 </div>

 Examples:

--   `add_part ci/1 mi/3` adds the first contact in the whole list to the 3rd meeting.
+-   `addpart ci/1 mi/3` adds the first contact in the whole list to the 3rd meeting.
--   `find_contact alice` followed by `add_part ci/1 mi/2` adds the first contact of the `find_contact` command's result into the 2nd meeting.
+-   `findcontact alice` followed by `addpart ci/1 mi/2` adds the first contact of the `findcontact` command's result into the 2nd meeting.

-#### Listing all meetings: `list_meeting`
+#### Listing all meetings: `listmeeting`

 Shows a list of all meetings in the address book.

-Format: `list_meeting`
+Format: `listmeeting`

-#### Editing a meeting: `edit_meeting`
+#### Editing a meeting: `editmeeting`

 Edits an existing meeting in the meeting schedule.
-Similar to adding a meeting, the sorting and conflict detection will also take place automatically.
+Similar to adding a meeting, the sorting and conflict checking will also take place automatically.
 The `RECURRENCE` field is not modifiable, and the edition of recurring meeting will only edit the specified instance.
 If the title of a recurring meeting is edited, it is no longer considered as an instance of recurrence.

-Format: `edit_meeting INDEX [d/DATETIME] [t/TITLE] [l/LOCATION] ...`
+Format: `editmeeting INDEX [d/DATETIME] [t/TITLE] [l/LOCATION] ...`

-Delete participants in a meeting with this format:
+Delete participants in a meeting with this format:  //NEEDS TO BE EDITED E.g.
-E.g.
 Recretary: `Here is the current list of participants.`
 <code> &nbsp; 1.
 John doe, abc company </code>
 <code> &nbsp; 2.
 John doe, def company </code>
 `Enter the next participant’s index to delete`
-User: `edit_meeting INDEX delete_part/ 1`
+User: `editmeeting INDEX deletepart/ 1`

 <div markdown="span" class="alert alert-primary">:bulb:

 **Tip:**
-You can add new participants to a meeting with the separate `add_part` command.
+You can add new participants to a meeting with the separate `addpart` command.

 </div>